Axia-Tech/AXIA-wiki/docs/learn/learn-balance-transfers.md

 will appear if you have the keep-alive check turned off that will send all the tokens in the account, minus a transaction fee, to the destination address.

-Attempting to send less than the existential deposit to an account with 0 SOLAR will always fail, no matter if the keep-alive check is on or not.
-For instance, attempting to transfer 0.1 SOLAR to an account you just generated (and thus has no SOLAR) will fail, since 0.1 is less than the existential deposit of 1 SOLAR and the account cannot be initialized with such a low balance.
+Attempting to send less than the existential deposit to an account with 0 AXC will always fail, no matter if the keep-alive check is on or not.
+For instance, attempting to transfer 0.1 AXC to an account you just generated (and thus has no AXC) will fail, since 0.1 is less than the existential deposit of 1 AXC and the account cannot be initialized with such a low balance.

 > NOTE: Even if the transfer fails due to a keep-alive check, the transaction fee will be deducted
 > from the sending account if you attempt to transfer.